gsalaman/ir_cam/README.md

 * Anything in between is interpolated, going through the yellow/green scale (rather than purple)

 The display has picked some default values, but here are some notes on adjusting the cold and hot bounds.
-* Raising the cold bound raises the temperature at which pixels are considered to be blue.
+* Raising the low bound raises the temperature at which pixels are considered to be blue.
 Think of this as making your background "more blue"
-* Lowering the cold bound lowers the temperature at which pixels are considered to be blue.
+* Lowering the low bound lowers the temperature at which pixels are considered to be blue.
 Think of this as making your background "more green"
 * Raising the high bound raises the temperature at which pixels are considered red.
 Think of this as making your subject "more green"
 * Lowering the high bound lowers the temperature at which pixels are considered red.
 Think of this as making your subject "more red"
 * Your color "dynamic range" is the space between the cold bound and the hot bound.
 A bigger space here shows more pixel variation, while a smaller space shows less.